 Ms. Ngozi Okonjo-Iweala and Mr. Francisco Kalbuadi Lay - Deputy Prime Minister of East Timor |

-India’s insistence on permanently abandoning WTO rules that currently limit domestic agricultural subsidies on food items such as rice was echoed by Indian Commerce Minister Piyush Goyal, who was in New Delhi on Feb.
-26 to attend a textile event.
+India’s insistence on permanently abandoning WTO rules that currently restrict domestic agricultural subsidies on food items like rice was echoed in a statement posted on the WTO website by Indian Commerce Minister Piyush Goyal, who was in New Delhi on February 26 to attend a textile event.

 Comoros officially joins WTO |